MDP Playground: An Analysis and Debug Testbed for Reinforcement Learning: MDP Playground

-\textbf{Very low-cost execution} Experiments with \textit{MDP Playground} are cheap, allowing academics without special hardware to perform insightful experiments.
-Wall-clock times depend a lot on the agent, network size (in case of NNs) and the dimensions used.
-Nevertheless, to give the reader an idea of the runtimes involved, DQN experiments (with a network with $2$ hidden layers of $256$ units each) took on average $35$s for a \textit{complete} run of DQN for $20\,000$ environment steps.
-In this setting, we restricted Ray RLLib~\citep{ray_liang2017rllib} and the underlying Tensorflow~\citep{tensorflow} to run on \textit{one core of a laptop} (core-i7-8850H CPU -- the full CPU specifications for a single core can be found in Appendix \ref{sec:cpu_info}).
-This equates to roughly $30$ minutes for the \textit{entire} delay experiment shown in Figure \ref{fig:DQN_del_1d a} which was plotted using $50$ runs ($10$ seeds $\times$ $5$ settings for \textit{delay}; these 50 runs could also be run in an embarrassingly parallel manner on a cluster).

-Even when using the more expensive continuous or representation learning environments, runs were only about $3$-$5$ times slower.
+Toy experiments with \textit{MDP Playground} are cheap, allowing academics without special hardware to perform insightful experiments.
+Wall-clock times depend a lot on the agent, network size (in case of NNs) and the dimensions of hardness used.
+Nevertheless, to give the reader an idea of the runtimes involved, DQN delay experiments from Section \ref{sec:experiments} performed using Ray RLLib~\shortcite{ray_liang2017rllib} with a network with $2$ hidden layers of $256$ units each) took on average $35$s for a \textit{complete} run of DQN for $20\,000$ environment steps.
+In this setting, we restricted Ray RLLib and the underlying Tensorflow to run on \textit{one core of a laptop} (core-i7-8850H CPU -- the full CPU specifications can be found in Appendix \ref{sec:cpu_info}).
+This equates to roughly $300$ minutes for the \textit{entire} delay experiment shown in Figure \ref{fig:DQN_del_1d} which was plotted using $500$ runs ($100$ seeds $\times$ $5$ settings for \textit{delay}; these 500 runs could also be run in an embarrassingly parallel manner on a cluster e.g. in less than $2$ minutes with $500$ CPU-cores in total with one core for each seed).
+Even when using the more expensive continuous or image representation environments, runs were only about $3$-$5$ times slower.

-\textbf{Complex Environment Wrappers} We further provide wrappers for \textit{Atari} and \textit{Mujoco} which can be used to inject some of the dimensions also into complex environments. \notefh{It would be useful to add a forward-reference to an appendix with more details on this one.}